• Skip to main content

 Palo Santo

-Palo Santo (holy wood in Spanish) is the name of the wood of Bursera graveolens trees, native to South America, particularly Peru and Ecuador.
-Conscientious farmers will only harvest Palo Santa from trees which have fallen naturally and only once they have lain on the forest floor for four to ten years.
+Palo Santo ("holy wood" in Spanish) is the name of the wood of Bursera graveolens trees, native to South America, particularly Peru and Ecuador.
+Conscientious farmers will only harvest Palo Santa from trees that have fallen naturally and only once they have lain on the forest floor for four to ten years.

-The delicious scent of Palo Santo is said by some to be similar to liquorice; it’s certainly sweet and woody with citrus hints.
+The delicious scent of Palo Santo is said by some to be similar to licorice; it’s certainly sweet and woody with citrus hints.

 Sage